Harounm93/web-studio-one/public/content/portfolio/corefit.md

 colorFrom: "orange-500"
 colorTo: "red-500"
 link: "https://maple-mug-web.lovable.app"
-order: 1
+order: 3
 ---

-CoreFit is a modern gym and fitness center that needed a complete digital transformation.
-We built them a custom website featuring an integrated class booking system and member management portal that streamlined their operations and improved customer experience.
+A modern artisan cafe that needed a complete digital transformation.
+We built them a custom website featuring an integrated online ordering system and beautiful menu showcase that streamlined their operations and improved customer experience.